AeroLogic

 AeroLogic GmbH is a German cargo airline based in Schkeuditz near Leipzig.
-It is a joint-venture between DHL and Lufthansa Cargo which operates scheduled international and long-haul cargo services out of its hubs Leipzig/Halle Airport and Frankfurt Airport.
+It is a joint venture between DHL and Lufthansa Cargo which operates scheduled international and long-haul cargo services out of its hubs at Leipzig/Halle Airport and Frankfurt Airport.

 History

 The company was founded by DHL Express and Lufthansa Cargo on 12 September 2007.
 Flight operations started on 29 June 2009, following the delivery of its first aircraft on 12 May of that year, a Boeing 777 Freighter, making AeroLogic the first German operator of that type.

-Destinations

-AeroLogic's operations are broadly divided in two.
-From Monday to Friday it mainly flies to Asia, serving the DHL network.
-On weekends, it mainly operates to the United States on behalf of Lufthansa Cargo.
-AeroLogic operates services to the following destinations: